compsci201/compsci201.github.io/percolation/2-percolation-visualizer.md

 <img src = "img/visualizer_example.png" alt = "Percolation example">

 #####Going from 50 to 100 to 150 to 204 to 250 open sites in a 20x20 grid.

+When drawing the grid, the animation will be smoothest if you do not call StdDraw on a specific cell more than once per iteration.
+Otherwise, some cells may flash white before appearing blue if your IPercolate implementation allows for a cell to be open and full at the same time.